Kai-0322/NBA_Analysis/README.md

 # Resources
 - Our Dataset used for pulling all of our information to make this project possible was from basketball-reference.com
-- Utilized AI to help with our more complex visualizations.
+- Utilized AI to add visual interest to graphs and correct syntax on more complex loops.